Eichmann trial: Verdict

+Newsreel covering the trial's verdict and sentencing.

 After months of proceedings, the trial concluded on 14 August 1961.
 On 11 December 1961, the three-judge panel delivered its verdict.
 Eichmann was found guilty on counts 1–12; he was only partially convicted on counts 13–15 due to the statute of limitations having expired for some (but not all) of his crimes.
 The judges firmly rejected Eichmann's defense, ruling that he had been a key perpetrator, "not a puppet in the hands of others," but someone who "pulled the strings" of the genocide.
 In an opinion totaling over 100,000 words in length, the judges described Eichmann's zealous implementation of the Final Solution and devotion to Nazi ideology.
 They stated that delivering victims to their killers was as culpable as if Eichmann had actually killed them himself.
 They also dismissed his statement that he was only following orders, emphasizing that following obviously criminal orders could not absolve an individual of guilt.